-Keep a lookout for beautiful little specialty shops like haberdashery Retrosaria Bijou on the Rua da Conceição — with its vast array of buttons, ribbons and fastenings.
-You can savour the aforementioned pastel de nata (Portuguese custard tart) at Confeitaria Nacional.
+Keep a lookout for gorgeous little specialty shops like haberdashery Retrosaria Bijou — with its vast array of buttons, ribbons and fastenings.
+Should your energy levels flag, indulge in a sweet pastry from Confeitaria Nacional.
 It first opened its doors in 1829 and features a stunning mirrored ceiling and wooden staircase.